rdelhommer/au-fa-check/README.md

 # au-fa-check
-A checkbox for the Aurelia Framework that uses FontAwesome for checkbox icons
+A checkbox for the Aurelia Framework that uses FontAwesome for checkbox icons.

 ## Compatibility
 At this time, this libary is only compatible with FontAwesome 4.x.x and Solid icons in FontAwesome 5.x.x